Song Joong-ki Pays Tribute To Song Hye-kyo During PD Awards Acceptance Speech

 Another reason for the success of Descendants of the Sun is the growth of smartphones and social media sites.
 Several episodes were watched online by viewers who did not speak or understand Korean.

 Descendants of the Sun, starring Song Joong-ki and Song Hye-kyo, is now a household name in Asia.
-Even in countries like the US and Canada, which has a huge southeast Asian population, the drama as well as the actors gained immense popularity.
+Even in countries like the U.S. and Canada, which has a huge southeast Asian population, the drama, as well as the actors, gained immense popularity.

 While the chemistry on screen between Song Joong-ki and Song Hye-kyo was captivating, fans of Descendants of the Sun have taken their relationship off screen and often played the guessing game of whether or not Song Joong-ki and Song Hye-kyo are a couple in real life.